rushilsingh/rushilsingh/README.md

 - Software Engineer
   - May 2017 - June 2019 (2 years 2 months)
   - Bengaluru, Karnataka, India
-    - Managing orchestration of network devices, appliances and virtual appliances.
-    - Working in the SDN and NFV space.
+    - Solutions for orchestrating network devices, appliances and virtual appliances in the SDN and NFV space.

 #### The University of British Columbia
 <img class="logo" src="assets/img/ubc.png" height="100" width="100"/>